williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

     The options in the `features` object enable or disable widget features via a Boolean `true` or `false`.
 Features are enabled by defining them with `true`, and disabled with `false`.
-For example, to disable display of the "Remember Me" prompt, you would update your `features` object to look like below:
+For example, to disable display of the "Remember Me" checkbox, you would update your `features` object to look like below:

         features: {